interest-protocol/bps/README.md

 - `sub`: Subtract two BPS structs.
 - `mul`: Multiply a BPS struct by a scalar.
 - `div`: Divide a BPS struct by a scalar.
-- `calculate`: Calculate the value of a BPS percentage from a total.
+- `calc`: Calculate the value of a BPS percentage from a total.
 - `max_bps`: It returns the maximum BPS value.
 - `value`: It returns the raw value of the BPS.